 Metrics to compare

 When analyzing audiences, you need to choose what metrics to analyze them for.
 You can choose up to ten metrics to analyze.

 Choose a timeframe to analyze your audiences.

 This setting affects the data displayed.
 It's the number of days between when a person viewed or clicked your ad and subsequently took an action.
-The default Attribution window is a 7-day click and 1-day view.

 The Top Audience report looks at the total performance of your audiences even when the same audience is used in multiple campaigns.
 To get better audience data, you may want to select audience parameters for the report to ignore so minor or inconsequential parameters will not cause similar audiences to be split.

 Once you click the “Discover audiences” button, Revealbot will build your Top Audiences report.
 It may take a few minutes if you have a lot of audiences to analyze and you can safely leave the page while the report is being built.

 You can share Top Audiences reports with all your team members.
 When the toggle Share report with the team in the report settings is enabled - this report appears in the list of all your team members so they can open, edit, duplicate or delete the report.

 Alternatively, you can share your report by clicking the chain link icon at the top of the report page.

 Additionally, we've introduced a cool little enhancement allowing you to share the report with filters, thus easily limiting the report's scope to a relevant data set.
 Also, it is now possible to save filter states, so refreshing a report no longer resets filter options.